krogalev386/speech_synthesizer/README.md

 sudo make install
 ```

-After can download this repo and install it via CMake:
+After that you can download this repo and install it via CMake:
 ```
 git clone <this_repo>
 mkdir build